Vietnam.vn - Nền tảng quảng bá Việt Nam

 Russian BM-21 Grad rocket launchers attack Ukrainian positions on November 7.
 Photo: RIA Novosti

-Fighting on the Avdeevka front this past week has largely taken place in an industrial zone outside the city and around a nearby coke plant.
+Fighting on the Avdeevka front over the past week has largely taken place in an industrial zone outside the city and around a nearby coke plant.

 Russian sources said their forces had made some advances in the area north of Avdeevka and heavy fighting was taking place in the area around the coke plant.